Moline teen fighting for his life after a headache turned into a life-changing diagnosis

 But last week this big brother's life took a turn for the worst.
 It all started with a headache at football practice.

-"If anything I was thinking he's probably just really dehydrated," says Christopher's mom Destiny Maynard.
+"If anything, I was thinking he's probably just really dehydrated," says Christopher's mom Destiny Maynard.

 Christopher spent most of the next 48 hours sleeping.
 That's when his parents knew something was wrong.